anyoptimization/pymoo/docs/source/algorithms/moo/mopso_cd.md

 +++

-### Implementation
+### Acknowledgement

-This algorithm has been implemented by [Rasa Khosrowshahi](https://github.com/rkhosrowshahi) and extends traditional MOPSO with crowding distance mechanisms for leader selection and archive management.
-The implementation is particularly well-suited for multi-objective reinforcement learning problems where maintaining diversity in the objective space is crucial for finding well-distributed trade-off solutions.
+The MOPSO-CD implementation in pymoo was contributed by [Rasa Khosrowshahi](https://github.com/rkhosrowshahi) and [Gideon Oludeyi](https://github.com/gideonoludeyi), extending traditional MOPSO with a crowding-distance mechanism for leader selection and archive management.

+*Thank you for the contribution — pymoo grows through community contributions like this one.*